 What Causes Poor Circulation in the Legs?

 Poor circulation develops due to narrowing of arterial blood vessels, a complication of Insulin Resistance Syndrome.
 Narrowing of blood vessels is a generalized process affecting all arterial blood vessels in the body.
 If you have blockages of the coronary arteries in your heart, you may also have blockages in the arterial blood vessels in your legs, brain and intestines.

 I often see patients who have undergone angioplasty of their heart arteries but are totally unaware that they may also have poor circulation in their legs.

 You should have a Doppler ultrasound test of your leg arteries if you have symptoms of poor circulation.
 This is a simple, noninvasive, outpatient test that can easily diagnose peripheral arterial disease in the legs.

-Once you’ve developed poor circulation in your legs, aggressive control of diabetes and other components of Insulin Resistance Syndrome with appropriate drugs can prevent further progression of this disease and may save your limbs.
+Once you’ve developed poor circulation in your legs, aggressive control of diabetes – and other components of Insulin Resistance Syndrome – with appropriate drugs can prevent further progression.
+In this way, you may be able to save your limbs.

 Patients who smoke cigarettes are putting fuel on the fire.
 Smokers must quit smoking in order to prevent leg amputation.

-Certain drugs such as Trental (pentoxifylline) and Pletal (cilostazol) may somewhat help in the treatment of poor circulation.
+Certain drugs such as Trental (pentoxifylline) and Pletal (cilostazol) may be helpful in the treatment of poor circulation.

 Excerpts from my book, “Reverse Your Type 2 Diabetes Scientifically“